CoreyYoung/AnimationEditor/README.md

 This program is a (WIP) skeletal animation editor.

-The original purpose of this program is tocreate animations for my unnamed platform game.
+The original purpose of this program is to create animations for my unnamed platform game.

 TODO:
-Store animation as series of transformations, not full skeletons.
+- Store animation as series of transformations, not full skeletons.
-Seperate animation from skeleton.
+- Seperate animation from skeleton.
-Add animation list.
+- Add animation list.
-Allow editing of frames.
+- Allow editing of frames.